base-org/op-viem/site/docs/actions/public/L1/getSecondsToFinalizable.md

 - **Type:** [`Address`](https://viem.sh/docs/glossary/types#address)

-The `OptimismPortal` contract where the sendMessage call should be made.
+The address of the `OptimismPortal` contract where the `readProvenWithdrawals` call will be made.
 MUST be specified if [l2Chain](#l2chain-optional) not passed.

 ### l2OutputOracleAddress (optional)